ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Conclusion and Future Directions

 Several challenges and open research issues exist for RIS-assisted indoor factory scenarios.
 Among the potential research directions, the development of closed-loop optimization frameworks in which RIS configurations can be dynamically adapted to evolving factory conditions is a key area of focus.
 The integration of AI-driven xApps offers the potential to enable continuous monitoring, learning, and optimization.
 Another promising avenue is the integration of RISs with next-generation wireless technologies such as integrated sensing and communication (ISAC), cell-free multiple-input multiple-output (MIMO), and digital twin technologies.
 This integration can enhance communication reliability, provide advanced sensing capabilities, and enable virtual testing and deployment planning.
 However, the lack of standardized interfaces, interoperability frameworks, and accurate channel models for dynamic industrial environments still makes real implementation difficult.
+Furthermore, validating such an end-to-end simulation environment on physical hardware remains a promising direction for future work.
 To overcome these challenges, researchers, industry, and standardization groups need to work together so that RIS can move from a research idea to a reliable tool for smart manufacturing.